tanbiralam/Linea/README.md

 An intelligent code generation assistant powered by OpenAI's GPT-4, specifically designed for Windows environments.
 Linea AI helps developers automate code creation, file management, and command execution through natural language interactions.

+> 🌱 **Project Status**: This is the foundational version of Linea AI, a basic yet powerful AI assistant for building applications.
+We're actively working on a modernized version inspired by advanced AI coding assistants like Lovable and Bolt AI, which will include enhanced features, better UI/UX, and more sophisticated code generation capabilities.

 ## 🌟 Features

 - **Intelligent Code Generation**: Leverages GPT-4 to understand and generate code based on natural language descriptions